Photo of Peggy Mok

 Basically, experimental phonetics!
 I am interested in both speech production and perception, particularly with cross-linguistic and psycholinguistic perspectives.
 I investigate both segmental and prosodic properties of speech, but focusing more on prosodic aspects in recent years.
 Speech acquisition in different contexts is an important theme in my research.
 Additionally, I am interested in forensic phonetics, and the bilingual mental lexicon.
 You can see my publications and research projects I supervise for a general idea of my research interests.

 The topic of my PhD thesis is 'Influences on vowel-to-vowel coarticulation', which was supervised by Prof. Sarah Hawkins at the University of Cambridge.
 I was interested in seeing how different factors affect a presumably physical and universal phenomenon.
+I investigated two quasi-independent types of influences on vowel-to-vowel coarticulation: those stemming from the phonological structure of the language and those stemming more from phonetic or physical considerations.
+You can find details in my early publications.

 I supervise research projects in phonetics and psycholinguistics.
 You can find some representative MA and BA projects here.
 Postgraduate research students supervised by me are as follows.